tpascarella/sr50/docs/career/formal-education.md

 Remember Cal Newport's advice from the career section.
 Passion in your career grows over time as you gain skill, and autonomy over your work.
 You are much better off picking something you are mildly interested in but want to be really good at, than following your preexisting passion right away.

+If you have the ability to have your place of work pay for free college courses, feast on that buffet!

 >Increase Your Savings Rate